HOME

 Staff Sgt.
 Harry A. Schweikert earns Bronze Star medal

-Francis qualifies with M1903 Springfield rifle.
-Page 1
+During basic training, Private Francis Schweikert qualifies with M1903 Springfield rifle.
+Page 1.

 Page 2